Cluster number counts in quintessence models: Cosmological Consequences of Quintessence Models

 \section{Cosmological Consequences of Quintessence Models}

 We briefly review and find the influences of the quintessence field on the cosmological quantities in this section.
 We consider the cold dark matter with the quintessence field (QCDM) in a spatially flat universe.
 We limit our analysis on the constant equation of state of the dark energy $\oQ$ which is proper for the late time behaviors of quintessence models \cite{0112221, 0112526}.
-We are able to apply these solutions to the time-varying $\oQ$ by interpolating between models with constant $\oQ$ \cite{09072108, 10051770}.
+We are able to apply these solutions to the time-varying $\oQ$ by interpolating between models with the constant $\oQ$ \cite{09072108, 10051770}.
+We show that dark energy dependence on the linear matter power spectrum appears on both the normalization and the growth factor.
+The first has been ignored in the previous studies and we obtain the {\it rms} mass fluctuation explicitly.